timburgess/D547-An-die-Musik/README.md

 This engraving also produces a MIDI file

 Background: Franz Schubert is famous for his [lieder](https://en.wikipedia.org/wiki/Lied), composing music to written poems.
-He essentially transformed the genre from simple songs into a regarded genre.
+He essentially transformed the genre from simple songs into a highly regarded genre.
 An die Musik is an ode to music.